 Electric utilities plan and regularly exercise for a variety of emergency situations that could impact their ability to provide electricity.
 One of the biggest exercises, GridEx, takes place every two years.
-GridEx VII took place in November 2023 and involved hundreds of organizations and thousands of participants from industry, government agencies, and partners in Canada and Mexico.
-Managed by NERC and the E-ISAC, the event included a tabletop exercise where electric sector executives and senior government officials worked through incident response protocols in a scenario involving multiple operating challenges.
+Managed by NERC and the E-ISAC, GridEx VII will take place this November and will involve hundreds of organizations and thousands of participants from industry, government agencies, and partners in Canada and Mexico.

 Building off the success of GridEx, APPA will host its first ever cyber mutual aid exercise, Safe Haven, in fall 2025, funded by DOE.
-Safe Haven will be held at two geographically distinct member locations that were selected in coordination with DOE based on several criteria.
+Safe Haven will be held in Washington and Kansas, locations that were selected in coordination with DOE based on several criteria.
 The scenario will feature a cyber event that has physical impacts to the grid.
 APPA is working in close coordination with the E-ISAC to help drive participation by smaller utilities that do not usually participate in GridEx and to provide them with lessons learned to incorporate into the biennial exercise.